 The Rakaia Salmon Site on State Highway 1 is used by local residents and has become a busy place to stop for visitors passing through the district.
-The Site needs to be enhanced to cope with increasing demand, high usage of toilets, and to improve the visual appearance through additional landscaping.
+The site is being enhanced to cope with increasing demand, high usage of toilets, and to improve the visual appearance through additional landscaping.
 This project aims to work with the community to improve the usability and appearance of the Site.

-Replacing the existing toilets with a new ten-pan toilet block that provides wheelchair access, an external row of hand basins, a drinking fountain, and associated entrance paths with bollards
+The existing toilets have now been replaced with a new ten-pan toilet block that provides wheelchair access, an external row of hand basins, a drinking fountain, and associated entrance paths with bollards

 Signage detailing Rakaia’s history

 Interpretation panels detailing the history of Rakaia are well underway with the provision of much information provided by the Rakaia Lions.
 These panels should be installed in the next couple of months